Can I Fire My Lawyer, If I Decided I Hired The Wrong One?

 Now, let’s get back to the question at hand.
 Before you fire your lawyer and hire another one, be sure the new lawyer is honest with you and explains the pros and cons of your decision.
 But also keep in mind, that lawyers are bound by rules of ethics in Florida.
 They can talk to you about your case and answer your questions, but they can not encourage you to fire your attorney.
 If you make that decision, you must come to it on your own.

 If you have already fired your lawyer or have decided to do so, you may have unanswered questions about your case.
-If so, just send Jim a private email.
+If so, feel free to contact us today.